 High-resolution map of the Pannonian Sea

-What we know, without any doubt, is that the Pannonian island mountains existed and precious fossil remnants help us determine a rough idea of the sea-level at one point.
+We know, without any doubt, that the Pannonian island mountains existed, and precious fossil remnants help us determine a rough idea of the sea level at one point.
 Mountains like Papuk, Psunj, Medvednica, Fruška Gora, and Mescek (in Croatia, Serbia, and Hungary) were islands, and rich flora and fauna was present.
-There are fossils of sharks, countless fish, and crustaceans found on the shores of this former islands.
+There are fossils of sharks, countless fish, and crustaceans found on the shores of these former islands.

 I used the Flood Map tool and started increasing the sea-level to try and get the resemblance of the possible extent of the Pannonian Sea.
 The result is the map I’m sharing here with you.

 While it cannot be considered strictly and scientifically accurate, it gives a solid understanding of the Pannonian Sea and Pannonian Lake extent.
 It is astonishing to think that most of the present-day Hungary and continental Croatia were below the sea level for quite some time.

 Take a look at some close-ups.